Ivy Hall Elementary School

 We use a standards-based reporting system to provide feedback to students and parents about progress.
 Students understand that prior to instruction it may be that a student is not yet showing proficiency.
 With instruction, students see their growth.
 We have also developed above-level targets for students to work on after showing proficiency or mastery of the grade level expected targets.
 Students work hard to move towards these extension opportunities.

 2. Creating systems of intervention to provide students with additional time and support for learning.

 Collaboration is key to creating systems of intervention.
 In District 96, our system of intervention begins with the robust assessment system based on our identified targets for each grade level course, in addition to nationally normed universal screeners.
 For example, we use Northwest Evaluation Assessment Measures of Academic Progress (MAP) for all students in grades 1-5 three times a year for math and literacy.
 This data is used for consideration for additional time and support.
-All students are also assessed using Aimsweb R-CBM (1-5) and MAZE (2-5) to triangulate data.
-Ivy Hall has a Problem Solving Team made up of specialsists whose purpose is to develop a plan for support for students needing additional instructional time and strategies.
-This Problem Solving Team, including the classroom teacher, reviews progress monitoring data on a regular basis to match support to student needs.
+All students are also assessed using AIMSWEB R-CBM (1-5) and MAZE (2-5) to triangulate data.
+Ivy Hall has a Problem-Solving Team made up of specialists whose purpose is to develop a plan for support for students needing additional instructional time and strategies.
+This Problem-Solving Team, including the classroom teacher, reviews progress monitoring data on a regular basis to match support to student needs.